DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 committing_code API is used, the context that gets created is passed in as the supervisor prompt, and then the response that is provided as output by the committing_code API call is parsed for the proper response.

+Please note that if the committing_code API call modified files on disk, and also indicated with a response that a task was successful, this is an error.
+You can see the src/comitting_code/UserSpecification.md file to understand the parsing rules for making file updates.
+If the committing_code API response contains any file updates at all, the only valid response is a 'changes attempted' response, anything else must produce an error.

 ### Phase 1